paOne0611/Nutrition-Optimization/README.md

   - pandas
   - numpy
 - qmd file : contains the R code for the data analysis with proper comments
--
+- others: code for cleaning the datasets and working on them

 ---

 ## Usage

-- Explore data in the `notebooks/` folder
+- Explore data in the `data/` folder
-- Modify datasets in `data/`
+- Modify reports/ presentations in `reports_presentations/`
 - Update models in `src/`
-- Run scripts to generate optimized nutrition plans
+- Run scripts i.e., `unconstrained.R/` and `constrained.py/` to generate optimized nutrition plans

 ---